Fork me on GitHub

 config.setCallUserInfoEndpoint(false);

-Since version 5.2 and to reinforce security, the none alogithm for ID tokens (meaning no signature validation) must be explicitly accepted by using:
+To reinforce security, the none alogithm for ID tokens (meaning no signature validation) must be explicitly accepted by using:

 config.setAllowUnsignedIdTokens(true);